Average But Inspired

 Flea markets can be full of counterfeit items like purses, sunglasses, etc. These items are cheaply made, divert sales from designers and retailers who invest a lot of money in product development and marketing, and have been linked to helping terrorism efforts.
 Save your money for authentic goods – please!

-If you’re looking for an item for a particular place or room, make sure to bring space measurements and paint colors with you!
 Chances are you won’t be able to return anything you buy at a flea market, so if you buy the wrong size or color of something, you’re stuck.
-(Check out this post for a great way to keep paint swatches organized in your purse!)
+(Check out this great way to organize paint swatches for on the go.)

 Flea Market Shopping Tip No. 10 – Remember Where You Parked Your Car

 On my most recent flea market shopping tip, I was so excited to get in the fairgrounds and get shopping that I didn’t pay close attention to where I parked my car.
 Then, when I was leaving with my rusty metal projector cart that I had to carry (it wouldn’t roll over the gravel in the parking lot), I was perplexed to realize that I could not find my car.
-I carried that projector cart all over, pressing the alarm button on my keychain until I could hear my car and locate it by sound.
-SO embarrassing and SO painful.
-My arms still hurt!

 Comments

-1. Seana Turner says
+1. Abbe says

 Reply